oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

-returned from a function or action with no entity set path, a function import or action import with no specified entity set, or a navigation property with no navigation property binding, the context URL fragment specifies the type of the returned entity.
+returned from a function or action with no entity set path, a function import or action import with no specified entity set, or a navigation property with no navigation property binding, the context URL fragment specifies the type `type-name` of the returned entity.

 ## <a id="Singleton" href="#Singleton">10.4 Singleton</a>